 (h) In all cases, the costs and expenses (including but not limited to the reasonable costs, expenses, and attorneys' fees of ENA) of establishing, renewing, substituting, canceling, and increasing the amount of (as the case may be) one or more Letters of Credit shall be borne by Counterparty.

 3. Additional Representation.
-Counterparty continuously represents and warrants to ENA that on each occasion that it, as the Non-Exposed Party, causes the issuance, renewal, substitution, or increase (as the case may be) of a Letter of Credit, such Letter of Credit will be the legal, valid, and binding obligation of the issuer thereof, enforceable in accordance with its terms.
+Counterparty continuously represents and warrants to ENA that on each occasion that it, as the Non-Exposed Party, causes the issuance, renewal, substitution, or increase (as the case may be) of a Letter of Credit, such Letter of Credit will be the legal, valid, and binding obligation of the Issuer thereof, enforceable in accordance with its terms.

 TWO WAY/LETTER OF CREDIT FORM